jvalue/jayvee/rfc/0013-lossless-arithmetic/0013-lossless-arithmetic.md

 - Accept limitations of the interpreter implementation

 ## Possible Future Changes/Enhancements
-- Jayvee should implement a value type for [Real numbers \mathbb {R}](https://en.wikipedia.org/wiki/Real_number) to correctly handle irrational numbers like `sqrt(2)` which can already be created in expressions
+- Jayvee should implement a value type for [Real numbers](https://en.wikipedia.org/wiki/Real_number) to correctly handle irrational numbers like `sqrt(2)` which can already be created in expressions
 - User experiments should be done for an intuitive naming of built-in numberic value types, consider renaming `decimal` to `rational`.

 ## Implementation notes